Welcome to PuppyInTraining.com! A blog about our experiences raising and training guide dog puppies in training.

 I truly enjoyed helping people in need, but I also had a love for dogs and wanted to spend my time helping both dogs and people.
 This revelation coincided with America’s Family Pet Expo and while visiting the Pet Expo in 2006 I inquired about the many different volunteer opportunities with rescues, shelters and of course puppy raising programs.

 I was a little hesitant about becoming a puppy raiser because the time commitment is quite long.
 Most puppy raising programs require volunteers to raise puppies from 8 weeks of age until 18 months.
 So instead of becoming a puppy raiser I started off my career in the doggy volunteer arena as a foster for one of the local animal rescues.

 The thought process back then was fostering was a more short-term deal (not always).
 If I could handle having an extra dog (I already had Linus) for a few weeks to a few months then I would be okay moving on to a more long-term commitment like puppy raising.
 I fostered over a dozen dogs including a litter of seven German shepherd puppies!

 After completing my self-imposed apprenticeship as a foster parent I decided I was ready to make the long-term commitment of becoming a puppy raiser.

 Why Puppy In Training?

-Dogs In Training
+The Puppy In Training Crew!

 Thanks for visiting our site!

-Linus, Stetson, Dublin, and Colby
+Linus, Stetson, Archer, Raven, and Colby